acemod/ACE3/docs/wiki/framework/rearm-framework.md

 1  | Any vehicle object or class name | Object or String | Required **R** | None | None | Return value

-This functions wraps `ace_rearm_fnc_addMagazineToSupply` and  uses it to add all default magazines of all supported turrets of the vehicle to the ammo truck.
+This function wraps `ace_rearm_fnc_addMagazineToSupply` and uses it to add all default magazines of all supported turrets of the vehicle to the ammo truck.

 #### 3.6.1 Example 1